Success in IVF treatment depend on several factors such as:

 - The age of the woman.
 The younger the women, on average the higher the chance of pregnancy.

 - The number and stage of the embryos transferred.
-Transferring one embryo at a time is safest for mother and child – having twins doubles or triples many of the risks of pregnancy and childbirth.
-Sunfert encourages you transfer one embryo at a time.
+Transferring one embryo at a time is safest for mother and child – having twins, doubles or triples many of the risks of pregnancy and childbirth.
+Sunfert encourages the transfer of one embryo at a time.

 - The type of embryo selection, such as Preimplantation Genetic Testing (PGT).